getkyo/kyo/README.md

   Requests.run(backend)(a)
 ```

 Please refer to Sttp's documentation for details on how to build requests.
-The user is free to use any of the json libraries supported by Sttp but [zio-json](https://github.com/zio/zio-json) is recommended since it's the library used in Kyo's tests and modules that require HTTP communication like `AIs`.

-## Restrictions
+Users are free to use any JSON libraries supported by Sttp; however, [zio-json](https://github.com/zio/zio-json) is recommended, as it is used in Kyo's tests and modules requiring HTTP communication, such as `AIs``.

 ### Recursive Computations